1) Check Your Credit Files

 However, having a positive history that goes back many years is an important part of your credit rating’s calculation.
 Even though closing most of your dormant accounts is a good idea, it’s advisable to keep your oldest one open to benefit from its valuable history, so long as the account remains in good standing.

 You can build positive credit history by using credit in a responsible way.
 Every time you make your monthly payments on-time, this information will be recorded as positive information in your credit file.
 Over time, continued positive information will increase your credit score.

 11) Don’t Send Signals of Risk

-If at all possible try and avoid using credit facilities such as payday loans or other short-term lending products.
-In general terms, these services are mainly used by people with some level of financial problems, and it's best to keep such entries from your file as they'll leave a poor impression with the more mainstream lenders.
+If at all possible try and avoid using credit services such as payday loans or other short-term lending products.
+In general terms, these services are mainly used by people with some level of financial problems, and it’s best to keep such entries from your file as they’ll leave a poor impression with the more mainstream lenders.

-12) Keep on Top of Bills
+12) Keep On Top Of Your Bills

 Lastly, avoid adding negative entries to your credit file by making sure you manage finances responsibly.
 It’s an excellent idea to set up automatic payments whenever possible so that you never overlook one by accident.
 Minor hiccups such as making a payment a few days late can have a significant impact on your score, while timely payments will continually improve your credit rating.